 After activating the plugin, you’ll see a new option to ‘Create a new plugin’ under the Plugins tab.
 Click on it.

-On this screen, you’ll need to name the plugin (it’s the only required field).
+You’ll need to name the plugin (the only required field).
 Click on the ‘Create a blank plugin and activate it’ button.

-On the next screen, you’ll need to paste your custom function click on ‘Update file’.
+You’ll need to paste your custom function and click on ‘Update file on the next screen.’

-That’s it, your new custom WordPress plugin is up and running.
-You can visit your website now and make sure everything is working as normal.
+That’s it.
+Your new custom WordPress plugin is up and running.
+You can visit your website now and make sure everything is working as expected.

-You can now see the new plugin on the Plugins page with all the other plugins that you have on your website.
+You can now see the new plugin on the Plugins page with all the other plugins on your website.
 Feel free to activate, deactivate or delete it if necessary.

 We hope that this article helped you to get a better understanding of the reasons and the benefits of using and creating a site-specific, stand-alone plugin overusing the

-Feel free to share with us about your code snippets or how was your process of creating a custom WordPress plugin in the comment section down below.
+Feel free to share with us about your code snippets or your process of creating a custom WordPress plugin in the comment section down below.